 In your first two years all modules are compulsory and are delivered in the department.
 These modules are designed so that you build a breadth of core engineering and biomedical engineering knowledge, as well as a specialist understanding of biochemical, physiological and biological processes.
-You will undergo extensive wet laboratory
+You will undergo extensive wet laboratory training so that you develop excellent advanced practical laboratory skills in chemical biology, molecular biology, synthetic biology, analytical sciences, microfluidics and device engineering.

-To progress on to the third year of the MEng course you are required to achieve an overall mark of at least 60% for the first two years.
-Director of Teaching has the discretion to condone a near miss to this requirement.
-Otherwise, you are obliged to move to the third year of the BEng programme.
 In the third year of the MEng programme there are a 5 compulsory modules including the group project that make up 45 ECTS.
 You can then choose 3 additional elective modules aligned with your own interests.